AaronDewes/deno-webln/README.md

 This library provides the spec and client libraries for WebLN, a way of interacting with a user's Lightning node via the browser.

+This version is built for use in Deno projects that use [Fresh](https://fresh.deno.dev).

+webln does not work server-side, so it's not that useful for deno.

 **Heads up: This spec is in early stages, and is subject to change.
 Join in the discussion in the issue queue, and please be mindful when building apps with it!**